China farm pollution worsens, despite moves to curb excessive fertilisers, pesticides

-BEIJING (Reuters) - Farm pollution in China is worsening, despite moves to reduce excessive use of fertilizers and pesticides, said the agricultural ministry, urging farmers to switch to organic alternatives to tackle severe soil and water pollution.
+BEIJING, April 14 (Reuters) - Farm pollution in China is worsening, despite moves to reduce excessive use of fertilisers and pesticides, said the agricultural ministry, urging farmers to switch to organic alternatives to tackle severe soil and water pollution.

 But experts say achieving the ministry’s goal will be difficult without sacrificing food output, a top priority in the world’s most populous country.

-Excessive use of chemical fertilizers and pesticides has led to polluted water sources, contamination of soil with heavy metals and high pesticide residues on food, threatening both public health and agricultural productivity.
+Excessive use of chemical fertilises and pesticides has led to polluted water sources, contamination of soil with heavy metals and high pesticide residues on food, threatening both public health and agricultural productivity.

 “Agricultural non-point source pollution is worsening, exacerbating the risk of soil and water pollution,” said the agriculture ministry in a statement.

-Growers apply 550 kilograms (1,212 pounds) of fertilizer to a hectare (about 2.5 acres) of fruit trees and 365 kilograms (805 pounds) of fertilizer to a hectare of vegetables, vice agriculture minister Zhang Taolin told reporters on Tuesday.
+Growers apply 550 kgs of fertiliser to a hectare of fruit trees and 365 kgs of fertiliser to a hectare of vegetables, vice agriculture minister Zhang Taolin told reporters on Tuesday.

 Pesticide consumption should be cut to 300,000 tonnes, down from the current 320,000 tonnes, said Zhang.